History of the Jews in the Isle of Man: Jewish community

-Various reports and advertisements about the Jews on the Isle of Man have appeared in the English press going back about a hundred years.
+Articles and advertisements in the English press about the Jews on the Isle of Man go back about a hundred years.
 A 2016 report in The Jewish Chronicle stated that there were about 200 Jews on the island but they were not religious and mostly intermarried.

 World War I and World War II

 Jews were interned on the Isle of Man during both World Wars as 'enemy aliens'.
 During World War I it was German Jewish prisoners of war and in World War II it was Jewish refugees fleeing Germany and Austria.

 World War I

 In 1914 the British Government passed the Aliens Restriction Act.
 Citizens of Germany and the Austro-Hungarian Empire who were living in, or even only visiting the UK, were designated as possible "Enemy Aliens".
 Men of fighting age were interned for the whole duration of the war in special camps for civilian detainees.
 Camps were created at sites across the UK.
 As the war progressed, Prisoners of War were also put into the camps in London, The Isle of Man and Lofthouse Park.
 Over 32,000 civilian men were interned for some or all of the war.
 The Jewish Chronicle has archive evidence of the role that local British Jewish communities took on in support of some of the interned.